-Sometimes, file system errors can lead to Steam and DotA 2 problems.
+Sometimes, system file errors can lead to the DotA 2 disk write error.

-However, if the problem perfsisist and you’re sure that disk issues are to blam, you could also consider the use of a more powerful solution, and that is using a third-party tool like Restoro.
+However, if the problem persists and you’re sure that disk issues are to blame, you could consider using a more robust solution: a third-party tool like Fortect.

-Besides being a generic Registry and DLL fixes, Restoro can easily handle disk errors as well, even those that Windows 10 itself cannot handle without a full CHKDSK or a SFC scan.
+Besides being a generic Registry and DLL fix, Fortect can easily handle disk errors.
+Windows 10 cannot take it without a full CHKDSK or an SFC scan.

 - Right-click on DotA 2 and select Properties.